AdaCore/spark2014/docs/ug/spark_2014.rst

 where function ``Get_If_In_Range`` returns the value ``A(J)`` when ``J`` is in the bounds of ``A``, and a default value otherwise.

-In that case, the solution is to rewrite the postcondition using non-shortcut boolean operators, so that the expression is not *potentially evaluated* anymore, for example:
+In that case, the solution is either to rewrite the postcondition using non-shortcut boolean operators, so that the expression is not *potentially evaluated* anymore, for example:

 .. code-block:: ada